Zuehlke/machines-code-people/README.md

 6. Once published, you can still correct or improve it, by doing new pull requests from your fork of the repository.

 7. Do not forget to close the issue of your article, once it is published.

+Althought most of the authors are not native English speakers, there is currently no translation service or lectorate foreseen.

 ### Oppinionated Articles and Controversial Discussions